 - Essays are encouraged to use local or specific examples for the benefits of open data and to discuss how challenges can be overcome in both specific circumstances and more globally.

 - The dates for the essay writing are: 1st April to 30th June 2020.
 Extended Deadline 31th July 2020

 - The Essay Writing Competition is open to all CODATA-RDA Summer Schools Alumni and any Early Career researchers.

 - The essay writing time is 3 months and the length of the essay should be 2000-3000 words.
 References do not count as part of the word limit.

 - Each essay must contain the full name(s), affiliations and contacts details of the authors.

 - Essays are only accepted in the English language.

 The panel of judges consists of representatives from the CODATA community and editors of the CODATA Data Science Journal.
 The judges’ decision is final and may not be appealed.
 The review process will be single-blind: judges will not know the identity of the authors.

 Essays should be interesting, original and provocative but also clearly situated in a body of knowledge.
 It is important that authors show an appropriate knowledge of the chosen research area for discussions.
 Other criteria include but are not limited to:

-- Contemporary relevance of the topic to science of data
+- Contemporary relevance of the topic to the science of data.

 - Demonstrated awareness of the state of discussion around the topic.
 Essays do not need to include a comprehensive literature review, but must illustrate where their argument fits into broader discussion in the field.